3tw/student-introductions-solana/README.md

 On top of that, sometimes the request's fail or they take to long.
 There is no additional retry logic or timeouts, since optimization in this area is not a concern of this exercise.

 ### Goals
-I would like to take a closer look at the [solana-wallets-vue](https://github.com/lorisleiva/solana-wallets-vue) to find out if we can find out if the wallet is  `connected` asynchronously.
+I would like to take a closer look at the [solana-wallets-vue](https://github.com/lorisleiva/solana-wallets-vue) to see if Wallet can be  `connected` asynchronously.

 ## Setup
 Install dependencies by running and starting the development server